suggestio/suggestio/README.md

 ## Requirements

 ### Runtime
-TODO Pre-build images/binaries not-yet ready, so see [Development](#development).
-- Java 8-15
+- GraalVM jdk 11-15
 - sbt 1.3+
 - ElasticSearch 7 - Distibuted primary storage.
 - PostgreSQL (Used for billing)
 - SeaWeedFS (Distributed storage for pictures and other files)
 - ImageMagick
+- openjdk-8 for building cordova android app.

+TODO Pre-build images/binaries not-yet ready, so see [Development](#development).

 ### Development
 - sbt 1.3+